kwetishedanjuma/dfs-channel-analysis/code/google-earth-engine/README.md

 ## Usage Notes

-- Scripts are designed as standalone utilities.
+- Scripts are standalone utilities; open each `.js` file for up-to-date examples and usage.
-- No automated classification - supports manual digitisation approach only.
+- No automated classification—these support a manual digitisation approach.
 - Outputs serve as inputs to ArcGIS-based analysis pipeline.

 ---